Server-Visualizer/Server-Visualizer/README.md

 # Server-Visualizer
-Express middleware that helps developers visualize their Express server activities.
+Server-Visualizer is an Express middleware that helps developers visualize their server activities, by providing a user interface with charts illustrating the server response code, fetch method and request time.